u-kamran/ExoPlayer/README.md

 }
 ```

-#### 2. Add ExoPlayer module dependencies ####
+**2. Add ExoPlayer Module Dependencies**

 Next add a dependency in the `build.gradle` file of your app module.

-The
-following will add a dependency to the full library:
+The following will add a dependency to the full library, where `2.X.X` is your preferred version:

 ```gradle
 implementation 'com.google.android.exoplayer:exoplayer:2.X.X'
 ```

-where `2.X.X` is your preferred version.

-As an alternative to the full library, you can depend on only the library
-modules that you actually need.
-For example the following will add dependencies
-on the Core, DASH and UI library modules, as might be required for an app that
-plays DASH content:
+As an alternative to the full library, you can depend on only the library modules that you actually need.
+For example the following will add dependencies on the Core, DASH and UI library modules, as might be required for an app that plays DASH content:

 ```gradle
 implementation 'com.google.android.exoplayer:exoplayer-core:2.X.X'